Incredible vs the WHOOP Wristband

 WHOOP now offers Strength Trainer with 200+ exercises.
 You can log weights, reps, and sets, and WHOOP generates a Muscular Load metric that reflects the musculoskeletal stress of the session.
 The Passive MSK feature estimates musculoskeletal load even when you don't explicitly log a strength workout.
 These are solid additions that acknowledge lifting as a distinct training stimulus.

 Incredible includes strength training logging with an exercise library, set-by-set tracking, reusable templates, and Apple Watch control -- start, pause, and log sets from your wrist.
-Every set feeds directly into your readiness calculation and long-term fitness score.
-Muscle-group-specific recovery tracking shows which areas need more rest, independent of your systemic HRV recovery.
+Completed work contributes to recorded strength workout load, Fitness, and daily training context.

 Fitness Level Tracking